A history of police violence in America

 [Pictured: Suspect frisked after arrest in drug raid in Colorado in 1971.]

 1970s–1980s: Spike in urban crime perpetuates stereotypes and creates 'broken windows' policies

-With institutionalized racism in place, racially charged politics saw incarceration numbers and urban crime rates begin to rise in the 1970s and ‘80s, further perpetuating stereotypes.
+With institutionalized racism in place, incarceration numbers and urban crime rates began to rise in the 1970s and ’80s, further perpetuating stereotypes.
 The “broken windows” theory was introduced during this time, which stated that small crimes would lead to bigger crimes if not punished.
-Police took license to enforce punishments on small “offenses” like jaywalking or unauthorized barbeques.
+Police took license to enforce punishments on small “offenses” like jaywalking or unauthorized barbecues.

 [Pictured: Police officer holds a "suspect" on a car in New York City, 1980.]

 1991: Video of police officers beating Rodney King sparks outrage

 Video evidence of three policemen brutally beating 25-year-old Rodney King made its way around the country.
 The acquittal of all four officers involved (three of them white) sparked riots and protests across Los Angeles due to widespread anger and frustration with LAPD violence toward the city’s Black community.

 [Pictured: Nationally televised footage of the Rodney King beating.]